bw

 The classic round trip in Vietnam

 Why travel to Vietnam?
 On a cold January day, my boyfriend and I went to a travel lecture to get inspiration for new travel destinations.
-Asia quickly piqued our interest as I have been in the past Thailand og Malaysia, and she has been in China twice.
+Asia quickly piqued our interest as I have previously been to Thailand og Malaysia, and she has been in China twice.

 Took to the food in Hanoi

-After a 16-hour flight from Copenhagen with a stopover in Dubai, we landed in Hanoi in Vietnam.
+After 16 hours of flying from Copenhagen with stopover i Dubai we landed in Hanoi in Vietnam.

-The first days in Hanoi went with a planned city tour and we also had some time to explore the city ourselves.
-Here it was, among other things, a visit to "Train Street", which is a street with restaurants and bars, where you sit and eat and drink a little, and all of a sudden you hear the train pushing in the distance.
-When that happens, all the tables and chairs have to be removed, because then the train arrives.
-It is quite ordinary procedure and no one is in a hurry because they have tried it many times before.
-Fortunately, the train does not run fast.
-It is enough to drive 30-40 km / h, I think.
+The first days in Hanoi were spent with a planned city tour, and we also had some time to explore the city ourselves.
+Here it was, among other things, a visit to 'Train Street', which is a street with restaurants and bars, where you sit and eat and drink a little, and all of a sudden you hear the train pushing in the distance.
+When that happens, all tables and chairs must be removed, because then the train will arrive.

 Vietnam Hanoi Temple travel